 The formal shirt is an essential item that belongs in every gentleman’s wardrobe.
 If your job requires you to be suited and booted every day then knowing the difference between a spread collar and a button-down collar are essential.
-Read on for our guide to the formal shirt, which you can find at gear hungry.

 The point collar is the most popular collar style, found on the majority of men’s formal shirts.
 Having its origins in the military uniforms from the turn of the 20th century, the variations of the point collar have established themselves as the de facto collars of the world due to their ability to remain neutral.